CST1229/bo_dies.gif/README.md

 5. Click "Install Aurie"
 6. Click "Add Mods" and select the `bo_fucking_dies.gif.dll` you downloaded
 7. Click "Play Game" and hope it doesn't crash or not load
+8. If you want to uninstall the mod, in Aurie Manager select `bo_fucking_dies.gif.dll` in the mod list then click "Delete Mods".
+You can also remove the loader entirely by clicking "Uninstall Aurie", and even remove the whole `mods` folder Aurie Manager creates in the Super Bo Noise folder

 # Compiling